EnterpriseBranding/action-dynamic-readme/README.md

 | `GLOBAL_TEMPLATE_REPOSITORY` | you can set a global repository template where all the files are stored. | `false`

 ## :writing_hand: Syntax
-> To avoid rendering File Includes in this section.
-> we have used `\!`. make sure to use only `!` to render the file include.
+> :warning: To avoid rendering File Includes in this section. we have used `\!`. make sure to use only `!` to render the file include.
 * Variables : `${{\ VARIABLE_NAME }}`
 * File Includes
     * Inline : `<\!-- include {filepath} -->`